Crystal Palace Documentation

 ./link loader.spec file.dll out.bin NUMBER=04030201

-The above populates $NUMBER with the value of 0x01020304, assuming its used as a DWORD from your C code.
+The above populates $NUMBER with the value of 0x01020304, assuming it's used as a DWORD from your C code.

 ⦿ Argument passing examples